Key Takeaways

 How do I check my legal resume's match score before applying?

 Use the TailorCV ATS score checker to compare your resume against any legal job posting and see your match percentage instantly.
+You can also create a resume keyword map template to help you identify the most relevant terms to include.

 Related Guides